opentracing/specification/project_organization.md

 ## Documentation Working Group

-The OpenTracing community is growing rapidly, moving from a tight-knit group of early adopters to a larger group of developers.
-In order to support this transition, the Documentation Working Group is tasked with codifying the existing knowledge base into proper documentation which can be easily accessed via the OpenTracing website.
+The Documentation Working Group codifies the existing knowledge base and maintains proper documentation as part of the OpenTracing website.

 ### Documentation Projects
 - Project Overview